Pyroxenium/Basalt/docs/objects/List.md

 aList:addItem("2.
 Entry",colors.yellow)
 aList:addItem("3.
 Entry",colors.yellow,colors.green)
 ```
-**parameters:** string text, number bgcolor, number fgcolor, any ... - (text is the displayed text, bgcolor and fgcolors the colors of background/text and args (...) is something dynamic, you wont see them but if you require some more information per item you can use that)<br>
+#### Parameters: string text, number bgcolor, number fgcolor, any ... - (text is the displayed text, bgcolor and fgcolors the colors of background/text and args (...) is something dynamic, you wont see them but if you require some more information per item you can use that)<br>
-**returns:** self<br>
+#### Returns: self<br>

 ## removeItem
 Removes a item from the list